nibalizer/plugins/README.md

 # Puppet Plugins

 This is a Puppet Community curated list of plugins for Puppet and related tooling like `puppet-lint` and `rspec-puppet`.
-If you have a Plugin you'd like to contribute, please submit a pull request!
+If you have a plugin you'd like to contribute, please submit a pull request!

 ## Table of Contents
 - [Puppet Lint](#puppet-lint-plugins)